ibm-cloud-docs/openshift/openshift_clusters.md

     </tr>
     <tr>
     <td><code>--private-service-endpoint</code></td>
-    <td><strong>In [VRF-enabled](/docs/account?topic=account-vrf-service-endpoint#vrf) and [service endpoint-enabled](/docs/account?topic=account-vrf-service-endpoint#service-endpoint) accounts</strong>: Enable the private cloud service endpoint so that your {{site.data.keyword.openshiftshort}} master and the worker nodes can communicate over the private VLAN.
+    <td><strong>In <a href="/docs/account?topic=account-vrf-service-endpoint#vrf">VRF-enabled</a> and <a href="/docs/account?topic=account-vrf-service-endpoint#service-endpoint">service endpoint-enabled</a> accounts</strong>: Enable the private cloud service endpoint so that your {{site.data.keyword.openshiftshort}} master and the worker nodes can communicate over the private VLAN.
 If you specify this flag, you must also enable the public cloud service endpoint by using the <code>--public-service-endpoint</code> flag.
 Note that you cannot later change the cloud service endpoints.<br><br>After you create the cluster, you can get the endpoint by running <code>ibmcloud oc cluster get --cluster <cluster_name_or_ID></code>.</td>
     </tr>
     <tr>
     <td><code>--pod-subnet</code></td>